Secondary / Tertiary Crushing

 • Inspect wear liners inside the housing for thinning or cracks

-• Grease rotor shaft bearings per manufacturer specification
+• Grease rotor shaft bearings per the ordered equipment supplier's maintenance specification

 • Check hydraulic system oil level and cylinder seals